developer-guy/spring-security-ldap-auth-with-angular2/README.md

 ### Installing

 Firstly you should run mvn clean install commond on frontend project because the backend project serves the frontend project by this way.

-## Running the tests

-Explain how to run the automated tests for this system

-### Break down into end to end tests

-### And coding style tests

 ## Deployment